Ys-sudo/netlify-cms-markdown-columns-widget/README.md

 To register the widget, add the ```editor_components:['image','code-block','columns-layout','columns-layout-3','columns-layout-4']```, to every markdown widget in your ```config.yaml``` file.
 Then add the ```CMS.registerEditorComponent({...})``` modules to your ```cms.js``` file.
 If you have bulma imported or custom classes made for the columns then you are all set and done!

+If you have any problems adding the modules to netlify cms follow the [official guide](https://www.netlifycms.org/docs/custom-widgets/#registereditorcomponent).